 Your RA will conduct a room condition check with you as part of the move-out procedure (takes about 15-20 minutes).
-It is your responsibility to set up an appointment with them, preferably 24 hours in advance.
+Before spring break, you will meet with your RA to schedule your check-out and move-out time.
 Make sure your room is properly prepared (use the cleaning checklist if you're unsure) before check-out to ensure you don’t accrue any charges or fees.
 Professional staff will compare your room move-out condition form to your room move-in condition form.
 Some things to keep in mind:

 You will need to communicate a change of address before leaving campus in order for your mail to be forwarded.
 You can do so in two ways:

 UPS will forward all first-class mail and parcels for 90 days.
 Pre-sorted standard and non-profit mail will be recycled.
 If you receive mail from carriers other than USPS (UPS, FedEx, DHL, etc.) you will be notified via your campus email address with the following options: